FAQ

 Q. I have pottery experience and would like to sign up for your independent study program, how do I do this?

-Our independent study program is currently full, but we do have a waitlist.
-To sign up for the waitlist, please fill out this form.
+Our independent study program is currently full- find out more details about the program on our independent study page.
 As an alternative, consider signing up for a semester class.
 Class students get the same studio privileges as independent study students with the exception of getting your own shelf.

 Q. Do you take commissions?